bubble2k16/emus3ds/readme.md

-## Emus for 3DS
+## Emus for 3DS (VirtuaNES core)

 Emus for 3DS currently contains a single core VirtuaNES for 3DS, a high compatibility NES emulator for your old 3DS or 2DS.
-It runs at full 60 FPS for almost all games, and supports tonnes of mappers: MMC1,3,5,6; VRC1,2,3,4,6,7; and tonnes of others.
+It's not as accurate as FCEUX or Nestopia, but it runs at full 60 FPS for almost all games, and supports tonnes of mappers: MMC1,3,5,6; VRC1,2,3,4,6,7; and tonnes of other mappers.
+As a result, the library of games it supports are huge nonetheless.

-It fixes a few bugs from VirtuaNES's MMC5 mappers and even plays Rockman 4 Minus Infinity and Zelda Legend of Link hacks.
+This 3DS version also fixes a few bugs from VirtuaNES's MMC5 mappers and even plays Rockman 4 Minus Infinity and Zelda Legend of Link hacks.

 It also runs on your New 3DS as well!